 Ingredients

-- 4 tbsp olive oil (divided)
+- 4 tablespoon olive oil (divided)

 - 1.5 pounds chicken breasts (cut into bite-size pieces)